Bible Verses About Loneliness For Support When You're Feeling Lonely

 Therapy

-If the prospect of meeting with a therapist in person makes you nervous or if you can’t find a provider in your area, you might consider online therapy.
+If the prospect of meeting with a therapist for loneliness in person makes you nervous or if you can’t find a provider in your area, you might consider online therapy.
 Research suggests that it can offer similar benefits to in-person therapy in many cases.
 With an online therapy platform like BetterHelp, you can get matched with a licensed therapist who you can connect with via phone, video call, and/or in-app messaging from the comfort of home.
-If you’re interested in meeting with a therapist who accepts your beliefs in terms of religion or spirituality, you can indicate this preference in your intake questionnaire.
+If you’re interested in meeting with a therapist who aligns with your beliefs in the Bible, you can indicate this preference in your intake questionnaire.
 See below for reviews of BetterHelp therapists from clients who sought a provider whose religious or spiritual beliefs match their own.

 "When I think of all the qualities of a good counselor I have to say Dr. Counts is one who I would highly recommend.
 My faith in God guides me and Dr. Counts has provided me with a sound listening ear and counsel.
 Not only is Dr. Counts compassionate and a wonderful listener, I wholeheartedly recommend him and feel confident that he has given me the tools to successfully go through one of the hardest periods of my life."